rangle/ngCourse2/handout/10-redux.md

 While a very simple idea, it is very powerful.
 With Redux, you replay a series of events into the reducer - and get your new application state as a result.

-Reducers in a redux application should not mutate the state, but return a copy of it, and be side-effect free.
+Reducers in a Redux application should not mutate the state, but return a copy of it, and be side-effect free.
 Lets take a look at a simple counter reducer.

 ## Simple Reducer